JIAOJIAOMEI/Universal-function-approximator/README.md

 ![SecondOrderODE_Lagaris_problem_3.png](SecondOrderODE_Lagaris_problem_3.png)

-**Activation function are used to add non-linearity to the neural network.**
+**Activation functions are used to add non-linearity to the neural network.**
 You can think neural network as a black box, f(x) = NN(x), where NN is the neural network.
 Since this world is not linear, or many tasks are not linear, we need to add non-linearity to the neural network so that it can approximate more complex functions.